TheGrandmother/stm8forge/README.md

 Stm8forge provides some, at the moment, extremely rudimentary unit testing support.
 Using the unit testing framework is easy.

-This example should ilustrate things:
+This example should illustrate things:
 ```c
 #include <forge_test.h> // the assert macros and start/stop functions
 #include "midi.h"